henriqueweiand/nestjs-mongodb-order/README.md

 -   [x] 1 example unit and 1 e2e tests
 -   [x] Diagram of the solution
 -   [x] Github actions to run all the tests
+-   [x] Middleware to audit all order creation

 ## Running locally